Where

 taken internally!
 In What Ways Can It Be Used?

-The use of Tea Tree to aid
+The use of Tea Tree

 problems